alexey-pkv/GodotLighter/docs/SQLMigrationNode.md

 ---

 ### `create_migration_table(): bool`
 **Description**: Only creates the migration table if it does not already exist. `execute()` will invoke this method when called, so you don't need to call this method manually.

 A migration table will only be created in an empty database.
-For this reason, if an execute is called for the first time on a database that is not empty, the migration script will fail while trying to create the migration table.
+For this reason, if the `execute()` method is called for the first time on a database that is **not** empty, the migration script will fail while trying to create the migration table.

-**Return**: `true` if the table was created successfully, or already exists.
+**Return**: `true` if the table was created successfully or already exists.

 ---